jamesrayman/Ero/docs/euclid.md

 ## Control Flow

-## Input/Output
+## Input and Output

 Input and output in Euclid is done through "streams."
 A "stream" is a collection of objects that can be added to using the `write` construction and taken from using the `read` construction.
 Streams are identified using strings, but unique names do not need to correspond to unique streams.
 In other words, streams may be aliased.
 Also, some streams may be read-only and some may be write-only.
-Below is the documentation of the stream interface in Euclid:
+Below is the documentation of the stream interface in Euclid.

 ### `read(stream : String)`